vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Serialization/SerializeReference.md

 # SerializeReference

-By default variables marked with `SerializeReference` will not show unless they have already been assigned.
+By default, variables marked with `SerializeReference` will not show unless they have already been assigned.
 Unity provides no drawer for `null`, and does not show an object picker in this circumstance.

 ## Resolution